uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 52 What is the purpose of request header?

 In API testing, the request header plays an important role because it carries additional information that helps the server understand how to handle the request.
-For example, it may include authentication details like a bearer token, content type to specify the data format (such as JSON or XML), and accept type to tell the server what kind of response format the client expects.
-Sometimes, custom headers are also used, depending on the API’s requirements.
-In simple terms, headers act like instructions or metadata for the request, ensuring secure and proper communication between the client and the server.
+For example, it may include authentication details like a bearer token, Content-Type to specify the format of the data being sent (such as JSON or XML), and Accept type to tell the server what kind of response format the client expects.

+Sometimes, custom headers are also used depending on the API’s requirements, such as tracking IDs or client information.
+In simple terms, headers act like instructions or metadata for the request, ensuring secure, consistent, and proper communication between the client and the server during API interaction.

 53 What is cURL and Which format cURL uses?